iterorganization/imas-python/docs/source/imaspy_architecture.rst

 MDSplus support
 ---------------

--   :py:mod:`imaspy.mdsplus_model` is responsible for creating MDSplus `models`.
+-   :py:mod:`imaspy.backends.imas_core.mdsplus_model` is responsible for creating MDSplus `models`.
 These models are specific to a DD version and are required when using the MDSplus backend for creating new Data Entries.